platformsh/platformsh-docs/docs/src/administration/cli/api-tokens.md

         echo 'export PATH="'$PLATFORM_APP_DIR'/.linuxbrew/bin:'$PLATFORM_APP_DIR'/.linuxbrew/sbin${PATH+:$PATH}";' >> $PLATFORM_APP_DIR/.environment
 ```

-This downloads the CLI to a known directory, `.platformsh/bin`,
-which is added to the PATH at runtime (via the .environment file).
-Because the API token is available, the CLI can now run authenticated commands,
-acting as the user who created the token.

 You can now call the CLI from within the shell on the app container or via a cron hook.

 For caching and other advanced topics,